The Neighbors: Income

 the neighborhood and help you understand if this neighborhood may fit your lifestyle.

-executive, management, and professional occupations, with 25.1% of the residents employed.
+clerical, assistant, and tech support occupations, with 26.5% of the residents employed.

 The Neighbors: Ethnicity / Ancestry